ballgoesvroomvroom/AP_MALPorter/installation_guide/cli_manual/README.md

 # Command Line Interface Manual
-A manual for the CLI.
+A manual for a rather simple CLI.

 ## Arguments
 ### --m/--mode
-When this flag is shown, it will jump to porting straight away
+When this flag is shown, it will jump to porting straight away.

 ### -i/--input [filepath: str]
 Supply the input file, the exported list from AnimePlanet.<br />